elenavolodina/SwedishFromScratch/Lessons.md

 *Translation into English *

-This is an archival web page for the mini-course "Шведский с нуля" / "Swedish from scratch".
-You can subscribe to the course and get notifications when new lessons appear here: [https://t.me/quizlet4swedish](https://t.me/quizlet4swedish).
+Welcome to the (archival) web page of the mini-course "Шведский с нуля" / "Swedish from scratch".
+You can subscribe to the course and get notifications about new lessons here: [https://t.me/quizlet4swedish](https://t.me/quizlet4swedish).

 Below you will find an archive of the existing lessons in the order as I recommend them for studying.
 Lessons are added gradually, depending on the time I can invest into this.
 I am using the following applications: